JakeCRichards/Vocabulary-of-EDI/README.md

 ## Introduction

+I created EDI Vocab Hub as a website to provide some basic information about Equality, Diversity and Inclusion (EDI) in a way that's accessible for both adults and young people - contextualised into a school setting.

-The website makes use of HTML, CSS, bootstrap and a little JS.
+The website makes use of HTML, CSS, bootstrap and limited JS.
 It's split into 5 pages with a home page.

 This site is my submission for AI Augmented FullStack Bootcamp HTML/CSS/Bootstrap - Individual Project.

 ![Website on Devices](assets/images/readme/devices.png)